Cheng-BDAL/Cheng-BDAL.github.io/_pages/about.md

 </p>

 <p style="text-align: justify;">
-I am honored to have received the 2023 Junior Researcher Award from the International Chinese Statistical Association (one of five recipients globally) and two Huawei Spark Award for tackling key challenges, with recognition from both RUC's and Huawei's official media channels.
+I am honored to have received the 2023 Junior Researcher Award from the International Chinese Statistical Association (one of five recipients globally) and three Huawei Spark Award for tackling key challenges, with recognition from both RUC's and Huawei's official media channels.
 I serve as the principal investigator for a National Natural Science Foundation of China (NSFC) Youth Fund project as well as multiple projects sponsored by Huawei.
 In recent years, our lab has been dedicated to developing theoretically grounded, fast algorithms for big data, aiming to advance the application of statistical methodologies across a range of industrial and interdisciplinary domains.
 </p>

 Highlights